 How much time do we have to report a breach?

 You must report a notifiable breach to the ICO without undue delay, but not later than 72 hours after becoming aware of it.
 If you take longer than this, you must give reasons for the delay.

-Section II of the Article 29 Working Party Guidelines on personal data breach notification gives more details of when a controller can be considered to have “become aware” of a breach.
+Section II of the WP29 Guidelines on personal data breach notification gives more details of when a controller can be considered to have “become aware” of a breach.